Mik-A/delta-encoder/README.md

 - **Mika Välimäki** - [LinkedIn](https://www.linkedin.com/in/mika-v%C3%A4lim%C3%A4ki/)

 # INFO ABOUT THE APP DEV STATE

-For production there shoud be better naming convention.
-No mixing of compressing and encoding.
-Use only on concept!

 Flags could use common naming conventions with shorthand and long version.